siks1488/ToDoList/README.md

 # ToDoList
- It's a simple task list with dark mode and light mode
+It's a simple to do list with dark mode and light mode